adobe/aio-cli-plugin-aem-cloud-service-migration/config/README.md

     - `path` : The absolute path to the existing parent pom file.
     - `artifactId` : The `artifactId` to be set for the parent pom.
     - `appTitle` : The application title to be set for the parent pom.
+    - `version` : The version to be set for the parent pom.
 -   `all` : Add the required information for `all` package
     - `artifactId` : The prefix that is to be used to set the artifactId for the `all` package.
     - `appTitle` : The application title.
+    - `version` : The version to be set for the `all` pom.
 -   `projects` : Add the required information about all the projects you want to restructure.
     (NOTE : Expects an array of project details objects.)
+    (NOTE : For multiple projects create separate copies of the info section for each project)
     -   `projectPath` : The absolute path to the project folder.
     -   `existingContentPackageFolder` : relative path(s) (w.r.t. the project folder) to the existing
      content package(s) that needs to be restructured.
 (NOTE : Expects an array of relative paths to